panpf/sketch/docs/wiki/pause_load_when_scrolling.md

 }
 ```

-Then register the [PauseLoadWhenScrollingDecodeInterceptor] request interceptor as follows:
+Then register the [PauseLoadWhenScrollingDecodeInterceptor] request interceptor, as follows:

 ```kotlin
 // Register for all ImageRequests when customizing Sketch